e22m4u/js-repository/README.md

 ## Validators

-In addition to type checking, additional conditions can be set using validators, through which the property value will pass before being written to the database.
-The exception is [empty values](#Empty-Values), which are not subject to validation.
+In addition to type checking, properties can have validators that process values before they are written to the database.
+[Empty values](#Empty-Values) are exempt from validation.

-- `minLength: number` minimum length of string or array
+- `minLength: number` minimum length for strings or arrays
-- `maxLength: number` maximum length of string or array
+- `maxLength: number` maximum length for strings or arrays
-- `regexp: string | RegExp` regular expression check
+- `regexp: string | RegExp` regular expression pattern check

 **Example**

-Validators are specified in the model property definition with the `validate` parameter, which accepts an object with their names and settings.
+Validators are specified in the model property definition using the `validate` parameter, which accepts an object with validator names and settings.

 ```js
 schema.defineModel({